comsysto/crolabefra-cpp/README.md

     $ gradle installHayaiToLib

-Gradle additionally installs the Hayai library source to {PROJECT_ROOT}/lib for development of benchmarks.
+you can additionally install the Hayai library source to {PROJECT_ROOT}/lib for development of benchmarks.